jczhu/stream-quality-index/README.md

 # stream-quality-index
 From Fall 2015 Hack Princeton, a very simple Android app that that could assist samplers of Virginia Save Our Streams in counting macroinvertebrates and in calculating metrics to identify the ecological condition of the stream.
-Project from HackPrinceton Fall 2015.
 The user inputs the number of each kind of bug and the app calculates if the water is safe or not safe to use as a drinking source.

 In collaboration with Mayee Chen and Ryan Lee (whose GitHub accounts I of yet do not know).
 - I wrote most of the XML.